VeRNAl: Mining RNA Structures for Fuzzy Base Pairing Network Motifs: RNA data

 \subsection{Isostericity}

-Isostericity denotes the closeness between relation types at the 3-D level (base pairing geometries).
+\fix{We represent RNA with graphs whose nodes are nucleotides and edges represent an interaction between those nucleotides.
+Let $\mathcal{R}$ denote the set of these interactions, this set contains backbone covalent interactions, 'cWW' interactions that are denoted as canonical base pairs and 11 other interactions that represent other geometries.} Isostericity denotes the closeness between relation types at the 3-D level (base pairing geometries).
 Stombaugh \cite{stombaugh2009frequency} computed the geometric discrepancy between all pairs of relation types (Shown in {\bf Figure \ref{supp:fig:isostericity}}).
 We include a representation of the notion of isostericity between edge types in \textbf{Figure \ref{supp:fig:isostericity}}.

+\fix{Graphs in RNA are directed but reciprocal ie if nodes A and B are linked by an edge A=(cSH)=>B, then automatically B and A are linked with an edge : B=(cHS)=>A. The aforementioned isostericity relationship is symmetric, which means that for instance $\forall r \in \mathcal{R}, iso(cHS, r)= iso(cSH,r)$.
+This would make our directed graphs as expressive as undirected graphs.
+A first solution is to simply make our graphs undirected and use the isostericity directly.
+However, relevant information is encoded in the direction of the edges, for instance the direction of the backbone.
+Therefore, we expand the isostericity values by adding the following rules :